shdzzl/snkrx-analysis/README.md

 })
 ```

-Let's see how which characters belong in each class
+Let's see which characters belong in each class

 ```js repl--
 import fs from 'fs'